JannieI/canvas-workstation-V3/src/docs/roadmap.md

         - Finalise group membership / roles
         - Add UserID to ALL data and code -> where needed ...
 [FROM DatasourcePermission]
         - It must be impossible to lock out all users - admin keeps access and at least one is kept.
 Also, if a W is locked and the owner on leave, someone must be able to unlock it.
+        - decide if rights are permanent, or if one gets it temporary (like sudo ... in Ubuntu)
+        - make enums / Lookup tables where required, ie Permission types
+        - proper form with user management - Ivan discussion
+        - process for 'Forgot password'

     Refactoring / tech debt / necessary improvements: